 Blues dancing is an umbrella term for a family of historical and modern dances done to blues music.
-Rooted in African movement, blues dance places a high value on improvisation, rhythm, polyrhythm, and solo movements.
+Rooted in African American movement, blues dance places a high value on improvisation, rhythm, polyrhythm, and solo movements.

 Most partner dance forms have risen from cultural groups during periods of growth and creativity.
 Over time, the dances developed basic steps and patterns that come from the rhythmic structures of the music they are danced to.
 Thus this structure provides new dancers with shortcuts into the “feeling” of a dance.